University Administrative Policies

 In order to assist students in their search for scholarship support, departments must have written guidelines on file that include eligibility criteria for each of their scholarship programs.
 These guidelines must be printed on all departmental scholarship announcements and placed on departmental scholarship web pages.
 The criteria for scholarships paid from endowed programs must adhere to donor agreements.

 Departments must have a formal selection process that includes a selection committee of at least two (2) individuals, unless the fund donor has different requirements.
-For limitations on donor involvement concerning recipients, refer to Section 4. of "Gifts Made to the University" Policy 1030, UBP.
+For limitations on donor involvement concerning recipients, refer to Section 4 of UAP 1030 ("Gifts to the University").
 The selection process must be documented in writing and the selection timeline must be placed on the departmental scholarship web page.
 Departments must:

 The University does not discriminate in scholarship selection on the basis of race, color, religion, national origin, physical or mental handicap, age, sex, sexual preference, gender identity, ancestry, or medical condition.
 However, legitimate preferences of scholarship fund donors shall be observed, with approval of University Counsel.
 The Scholarship Office and the University Cashiers Department will facilitate the payment of all awards.
-All awards will be distributed in accordance with "Financial Aid Disbursement" Policy 7230, UBP.
+All awards will be distributed in accordance with UAP 7230 ("Financial Aid Disbursement").

 The Scholarship Office is responsible for:

-Applications, forms, and additional scholarship information can be found at the following Scholarship Office links (http://www.unm.edu/~schol/4departs.html):
+Forms, submission instructions, and additional scholarship information can be found on the Scholarship Office website.

 Exhibit A. Proposal for Establishing a Departmental Scholarship